2019 Program Requirements Medicare

 The electronic health record (EHR) reporting period for new and returning participants attesting to CMS is a minimum of any continuous 90-day period in CY 2019.
 Visit the landing page for up-to-date information on the attestation deadline.

 2015 Edition Certified EHR Technology

 Beginning with the EHR reporting period in calendar year 2019, participants in the Medicare Promoting Interoperability Program are required to use 2015 Edition CEHRT.
-This requirement will be beneficial to health IT developers and health care providers to move to more up-to-date standards and functions that better support interoperable exchange of health information and improve clinical workflows.
+This requirement will be beneficial to health care providers to move to more up-to-date standards and functions that better support interoperable exchange of health information and improve clinical workflows.
 The 2015 Edition CEHRT did not have to be implemented on January 1, 2019.
 However, the functionality must be in place by the first day of the EHR reporting period.
 The eligible hospital or CAH must be using the 2015 Edition functionality for the full EHR reporting period.
 In many situations the product may be deployed, but pending certification.

 Objectives and Measures

 In 2019, eligible hospitals, CAHs, and dual-eligible hospitals attesting to CMS will be required to report on four objectives, and their associated measures.
 The 2019 Medicare specification sheets are available here (PDF).

 In the FY 2019 IPPS LTCH final rule, CMS finalized changes to the scoring methodology to shift to a performance-based scoring methodology with fewer measures, instead of the previous threshold-based methodology.
 CMS believes this methodology will encourage hospitals to push themselves on measures that are most applicable to how care is delivered to patients, instead of increasing thresholds on measures that may not be as applicable to an individual hospital.

 More information on the updated scoring methodology can be found below.